ajnsit/SimpleServer/README.md

 SimpleServer (SimpleServer 0.1.1)
 =================================

-This package provides a simple static file server.
+This package provides a simple file server which can be configured using haskell files (similar to xmonad).

 Features:
   - Provides folder index listings
   - Serves static files from the specified folder
+  - Fully configurable using haskell configuration files

 Usage
 ======